xiuql/BDSIM4CEPC/manual/source/installation.rst

 although they can be obtained both through other package managers and by manually downloading, compiling and installing the source for each.

-Once ready, make a directory **outisde** the BDSIM source directory to build BDSIM in::
+Once ready, make a directory **outside** the BDSIM source directory to build BDSIM in::

   > ls
   bdsim
   > mkdir bdsim-build
   > ls
   bdsim bdsim-build

-From this directory use the following cmake command to configure the BDSIM installation::
+From this directory use the following CMake command to configure the BDSIM installation::

   > cd bdsim-build